mvolkmann/blog/src/smalltalk/30-development-environment.md

 - Add desired instance and class variable names as space-separated strings.

-- Save by pressing cmd-s (Accept).
+- Press cmd-s (Accept).

 An alternative way to create a new class is to:

 - Select an existing class to display its code in the bottom pane.
-- Modify the `subclass:` message send, including the superclass and subclass names.
+- Modify the `subclass:...` message send, including the superclass and subclass names.
-- Save by pressing cmd-s (Accept).
+- Press cmd-s (Accept).

 This will create a new class and will not modify the existing class.

+To modify an existing class, select it in the top second pane, edit the `subclass:...` message arguments in the bottom pane, and press cmd-s (Accept).

 To delete a class, select it and press cmd-x (Remove it).
 A confirmation popup will appear.